fejmiqaz/SP/README.md

-# Cpp
+# C++ Structured Programming
 These are some C++ exercises that I have solved.
-They include basic and advanced C++ structure.
+FCSE 2023/24